Changissnz/NVMB/README.md

 - `cd` into the directory `build`
 - type in command `cmake ..`.
 - type in command `make`.
-- binaries have been built.
+- executables have been built.
-- run binaries with `./BINARY_NAME`
+- run executables with `./BINARY_NAME`

 # Test instructions
 After successfully performing build instructions,